THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-The corporate governance system adopted by Moncler plays a key role in the transparent and responsible running of business operations.
-It contributes significantly to the creation of sustainable medium and long-term value both for shareholders and stakeholders, in keeping with the best practices of corporate social responsibility applicable in all countries in which the Group operates.
+Moncler’s corporate governance system plays a key role in the transparent and responsible running of business operations.
+It contributes significantly to the creation of sustainable medium/long-term value for shareholders and other stakeholders, in keeping with the best practices of corporate social responsibility applicable in all countries in which Moncler operates.

-The corporate governance system complies with the principles set forth in the Corporate Governance Code for Italian Listed Companies issued by Borsa Italiana and adopted by Moncler, and with the regulatory provisions governing Italian listed companies.
+The corporate governance system complies with the principles set forth in Borsa Italiana S.p.A.’s Corporate Governance Code and with the legislation and regulations governing Italian listed companies.
 It is based on four pillars:

 • the pivotal role of administrative and control bodies;